asia-pacific

 Craig has worked in development for over twenty years.
 He worked for Oxfam, CARE, Save the Children and Mines Advisory Group, with long spells in Papua New Guinea, Vietnam and Myanmar and shorter assignments across Asia, Africa and South America.
 Most of his roles have been focused on organizational and operational leadership.
 Originally from the UK, Craig is qualified as Chartered Accountant having started his career with KPMG and has also substantial experience in program management.
 Prior to coming to Australia, Craig worked as a Director of Myanmar Education Consortium, a multi-donor program working with civil society organisations supporting the education of children unable to access government education, especially in conflict-affected areas.

-Noonan, Lucy
+NOONAN, Lucy

 Consultant